Spanish Healthcare

 Private hospitals must treat emergencies – whether you have private medical insurance or not.
 By showing your Spanish public health card you will be treated and not charged for a genuine emergency in a private hospital.

-Private medical insurance is considerable cheaper in Spain than it is in the UK.
+Private medical insurance is considerable cheaper in Spain than it is in the UK and the US.
 Here are some of the main companies in Spain that offer private medical insurance:

-Some private medical insurance dictates that you use their own doctors and medical centres.
-Other insurances let you choose your medical centre or doctor and they cover you for that treatment.
+Some insurance companies dictate that you use their own doctors and medical centres.
+Others let you choose your medical centre or doctor and they cover you for that treatment (usually this second option is part of a more comprehensive plan).

 Full assistance Spanish healthcare service for foreign patients